Known limitations

 PCZT proving path (cache_proving_key = true, the default).
 True concurrent sends

-(disjoint-note selection across in-flight sends) remain a design proposal in
+(disjoint-note selection across in-flight sends) remain a design proposal, not something zecd

-docs/CONCURRENT_SENDS.md.
-Workaround: shard the hot float across multiple wallets; K actors
+implements.
+Workaround: shard the hot float across multiple wallets; K actors already overlap

 No -rpcthreads worker pool